mpaulweeks/bookmarks-jekyll/_posts/2018-05-05-edh-polymorph.md

   <div class="img-comment">old Emrakul has long been banned in Paper, but was legal at the time on MTGO</div>
 </div>

-You read more about it on <a href="https://www.mtggoldfish.com/articles/instant-deck-tech-baral-polymorph-commander">MTGGoldfish</a>.
-Slimming your deck down to one creature makes the strategy very consistent, and makes perfect sense when framed as making a bunch of 4-6 mana spells into viable win-cons.
+Baral is cheap, synergizes with the spell-heavy control strategy, and helps cycles your deck.
+You can read more about it on <a href="https://www.mtggoldfish.com/articles/instant-deck-tech-baral-polymorph-commander">MTGGoldfish</a>.
+Slimming your deck down to one creature makes the strategy very consistent, and serves as an interesting twist to the Combo/Control archetype by turning a 4 mana sorcery into a solid "combo" win condition.

 ## Enter Teferi